OneDrive/apidoctor/readme.md

 * Check for broken links in the documentation.
 * Print resource and method definitions.
 * Verify that the documentation is internally consistent:
-  * Check that defined resources and APIs that return these resources are matched.
+  * Check that defined resources and APIs that return these resources match.
   * Check that example API responses are consistent with the resources they should return.
 * Verify that a target REST service matches the API documentation:
   * Check that requests and responses in the documentation match the service.